LCSB-BioCore/Fractalis/README.md

 Use the [default settings](https://git-r3lab.uni.lu/Fractalis/fractalis/blob/master/fractalis/config.py) as an example for your own configuration file.
 Please note, that all this files combines [Flask Settings](http://flask.pocoo.org/docs/0.12/config/), [Celery Settings](http://docs.celeryproject.org/en/latest/userguide/configuration.html), and Fractalis Settings, which are all listed and documented within this file.
 A word of warning: Please don't overwrite default settings if you don't know what you are doing.
 This might have severe implications for security or might cause Fractalis to not work correctly.

+### Add support for new services
+Support for other services is exclusively implemented within [this folder](https://git-r3lab.uni.lu/Fractalis/fractalis/tree/master/fractalis/data/etls).
+We recommend looking at the *ada* example implementation.
+Just make sure you use the class inheritance (ETL, ETLHandler) correctly, and you will get readable error messages if something goes wrong.

 ### Citation
 Manuscript is in preparation.